What This Plan Delivers

 Same conditions as Day 22.
 100 questions.
 210 minutes.
 No aids.

 Target 80% or above.
-If you hit it, you are ready.
-If you score 75 to 80%, one more targeted session on your weakest area will close the gap.
+If you hit it, you have a strong readiness signal.
+If you score 75 to 80%, one more targeted session on your weakest area may close the gap.
 If you score below 75%, give yourself two to three extra days before the real test.
-The $36.75 retake fee is not the real cost of failing.
+The retake fee is not the real cost of failing.
 The weeks of additional studying and the second round of test anxiety are.

 Done when: All 100 questions completed and scored under timed conditions.